ahampt/Pref/README.md

     * Change the PREFIX_URL as you see fit (This means to get to the site you will have to go to http://localhost/PREFIX_URL)
     * Change LOGGING_DIR to wherever you have a folder to keep all of the log files from this project (Default is to folder in /var/log/pref).
 Be sure that the folder already exists or you make it beforehand.

-3. cd into the project root directory (it has manage.py in it).
+5. cd into the project root directory (it has manage.py in it).
 Run the command:
 'python manage.py runserver'

-4. If you have any difficulties getting setup, let me know about and I may be able to help.
+6. If you have any difficulties getting setup, let me know about and I may be able to help.

+7. Last commit before pull request.
+    * Modify manage.py to import settings instead of new_settings (Let me know if changes are needed to settings to run your code)
+    * git commit -m 'Global settings'